Please note, I have decided to republish or curate this article or blog post on Medium and you can read it here.

 I was on a road trip recently across Poland to see the Tricity (three cities) of Gdańsk, Gdynia and Sopot and my family and I ended up renting out a vehicle that had Apple CarPlay support.
 It was truly a pleasant experience and it made me realize that the concept of the smart car is here to stay and will only keep improving.

-The way it works is you plug in your iDevice, preferably an iPhone, to a socket within the vehicle’s dashboard using a USB to lightning connector.
+To get it to work, plug in your iDevice, like an iPhone, to a socket within the vehicle’s dashboard using a USB to lightning connector.
 You then get a nice heads-up display (HUD) with various options at your disposal such as the ability to play music or enter navigation mode.

 Navigation consists of Apple’s Maps app and is really the bread and butter and main reason you will be using CarPlay.
 Surprisingly, the map followed the vehicle almost to the exact dot in real-world terms as it was very accurate over a 4G LTE connection.
 It would also briefly work after a connection interrupted and if it came back on — say you were driving through mountains and came back to the main roadway — it would resume operations quite smoothly.